vladimirknezev/gnome-online-account-mail-calendar-conky/README.md

-# 🚀 gnome-online-account-mail-calendar-conky
+# 🚀 gnome-online-account-mail-calendar-contact-conky-xfce4-genmon-plugin

-**A Python script that fetches mail and calendar via GNOME Online Accounts for Conky, with built-in timeout protection against zombie processes.**
+A Python-based productivity suite for Linux.
+Monitor mail and calendar via Conky, and interact with your Google Contacts directly from the XFCE panel—all protected by built-in "anti-zombie" timeout logic.

 ---

 ## 🌟 Key Features
-* **🛡️ Zombie Process Protection:** Uses `socket.setdefaulttimeout()` to ensure the script terminates if the network hangs, preventing Conky from freezing or piling up background processes.
+* **🛡️ Zombie Process Protection: Every script uses socket.setdefaulttimeout() to ensure the process terminates if the network hangs, preventing system freezes or resource accumulation.
+* **🕹️ XFCE Cockpit Module: Beyond passive monitoring, you can now search contacts and copy phone numbers directly from your system panel using the interactive Genmon integration.
-* **🔐 Secure Authentication:** Utilizes GOA's OAuth2 tokens.
+* **🔐 Secure Authentication: Utilizes GOA's OAuth2 tokens.
 No need to hardcode your passwords into the scripts.
-* **⚡ Lightweight:** Designed to run as a background hook for Conky with minimal resource usage.
+* **⚡ Lightweight & Minimalist: Designed for power users who value system efficiency and native functionality over heavy extensions.

 ---